What is an Electro-Mechanical Technician?

 - Circuit simulation software

-How to Become an Electro-Mechanical Technician
+How do I Become an Electro-Mechanical Technician?

 How Long Does it Take to Become an Electro-Mechanical Technician?